Aftershock

 In seismology, an aftershock is a smaller earthquake that follows a larger earthquake, in the same area of the main shock, caused as the displaced crust adjusts to the effects of the main shock.
 Large earthquakes can have hundreds to thousands of instrumentally detectable aftershocks, which steadily decrease in magnitude and frequency according to a consistent pattern.
 In some earthquakes the main rupture happens in two or more steps, resulting in multiple main shocks.
 These are known as doublet earthquakes, and in general can be distinguished from aftershocks in having similar magnitudes and nearly identical seismic waveforms.

 Distribution of aftershocks

 Most aftershocks are located over the full area of fault rupture and either occur along the fault plane itself or along other faults within the volume affected by the strain associated with the main shock.
 Typically, aftershocks are found up to a distance equal to the rupture length away from the fault plane.

 The pattern of aftershocks helps confirm the size of area that slipped during the main shock.
-In the case of the 2004 Indian Ocean earthquake and the 2008 Sichuan earthquake the aftershock distribution shows in both cases that the epicenter (where the rupture initiated) lies to one end of the final area of slip, implying strongly asymmetric rupture propagation.
+In both the 2004 Indian Ocean earthquake and the 2008 Sichuan earthquake, the aftershock distribution in each case showed that the epicenter (where the rupture initiated) lay to one end of the final area of slip, implying strongly asymmetric rupture propagation.

 Aftershock size and frequency with time

-Aftershocks rates and magnitudes follow several well-established empirical laws.
+Aftershock rates and magnitudes follow several well-established empirical laws.